-After considering all the comments received, the Commission made a preliminary determination that factors other than dumping sufficiently detracted from the causal link, between the dumping and the injury experienced.
+After considering all the comments received, the Commission made a final determination that there was a causal link between the dumping of the subject products and the material injury experienced by the Applicant.

-9. DETERMINATION
+9. RECOMMENDATION

-The Commission made a preliminary determination that
+The Commission made a final determination that:

-- The subject product originating in or imported from Brazil was being dumped into the SACU market; - The SACU industry suffered material injury; and - There were factors other than dumping that sufficiently detracted from the causal link.
+- The subject product originating in or imported from Brazil was being dumped into the SACU market; - The SACU industry suffered material injury; and - There is a causal link between the dumping of the subject products and the material injury experienced by the SACU industry.